botlaram/devops_projects/README.md

 8. Creating the GitHub Actions Workflow
 In the root directory of your repository, create a directory called .github/workflows.
-Inside the .github/workflows directory, create a new file called build.yml and commit the below content
+Inside the .github/workflows directory, create a new file called build.yml and commit the below content.
 ```yaml
 name: Build Docker Container